idun-corp/docs/service-object/README.md

 ## Working with Routes

 Routes provide ability to filter an ServiceObject creation stream and dispatch with one or more pre-configured dispatchers.
+The `dispatchers` property in the Route body is a `Map` where `Key` is a Dispatcher identifier and `Value` is an object with additional to a Dispatcher data.
+Any object must contain the `dispatcherType` property to force validity of configuration properties depending of dispatcher type.

 ### Route filtering